Introduction to Debian

 Step 3: Download the Debian installation image.

-From the website, we need to install Debian installation image appropriate for our use.
-This can be done through a few simple clicks and then we can see a pop-up window where download gets started.
+From the website, we need to install a Debian installation image appropriate for our use.
+This can be done through a few simple clicks, and then we can see a pop-up window where the download gets started.
 As mentioned above, depending upon the internet speed, it may take some time to finish the installation.
-We can find two different versions of Debian image – one for 32-bit architecture and another for 64 bits.
+We can find two different versions of the Debian image – one for 32-bit architecture and another for 64 bits.
 Depending upon the computer you have, you should pick either 32 bit or 64 bits.

 Also, we should download the latest version for better functionality.

 Step 4: Burn the installation image to a CD or DVD.

 Now that we have downloaded the required software, we need to burn it to a DVD or CD.
 We shall use this software in the next step while starting with the actual installation.
 Burning of DVD should be straightforward.
 Just right click on the downloaded software and select the option burn to the disk.
 After a couple of clicks, it should be done.